tiayyba/CYT180_Lab10/index.md

 **Email Spam Detection Repository** https://github.com/kanagalingamsm/Email-Spam-Detection

-This project provides the main notebook and pipeline used in Lab 9.
+This project provides the main notebook and pipeline used in this lab.
 You will use the following files from this project:
 - **Jupyter Notebook:** Download the `Email-Spam-Detection.ipynb` and upload it into **Google Colab**.
 - **Dataset:** Download the file`spam.csv`.
 This dataset contains labeled email messages (spam or ham).
 You will upload this file into Colab along with the notebook.